Omecx/XcelleratePCX/README.md

 ## Support

-For support, email omecx100@gmail.com or create an issue in the repository.
+For support, please create an issue in the repository.